ARMmbed/mbed-os/features/FEATURE_UVISOR/README.md

 ### Implementing a secure entry point

 Now that you have defined the secure entry point, you can map the entry point to a function running in the secure box.
-This is done through the `UVISOR_BOX_RPC_GATEWAY_SYNC` macro.
+You can do this through the `UVISOR_BOX_RPC_GATEWAY_SYNC` macro.
 Open `~/code/uvisor-example/source/secure_box.cpp`, and replace the line with `#define PRIVATE_BUTTON_BUFFER_COUNT 8` by:

 ```cpp
 /* ~/code/uvisor-example/source/secure_box.cpp */